jsingh050/neuralengineering/README.md

 - Plots and saves pile plots of detected spikes.
 The script is useful for spike sorting and neural signal processing.

+Folder 5
+In this assignment, we analyze multi-channel electrophysiological data collected during visually evoked stimulation, focusing on spike detection, snippet extraction, and component-based classification.
+The script begins by loading raw neural data (Wideband_data) and plotting the unfiltered signal from one channel to inspect baseline activity.
+A bandpass Butterworth filter (300–3000 Hz) is then applied to isolate spike-relevant frequencies, removing low-frequency LFPs and high-frequency noise.
+The signal is segmented into stimulus-aligned windows using timestamps from TrigON, and the filtered data is stored for further analysis.

+To detect spikes, the code defines a negative threshold based on the channel’s mean and standard deviation, marking voltage deflections that exceed this threshold.
+A binary raster matrix is constructed for each stimulation event, recording spike occurrences.
+From these rasters, snippets—brief segments of signal surrounding detected spikes—are extracted, focusing on channel 7.
+These snippets are then plotted to visualize waveform consistency.

+Subsequent analysis includes plotting a single spike snippet with a real-time x-axis (in milliseconds), and calculating minimum vs. maximum voltage values across all snippets to assess their shape characteristics.
+To reduce dimensionality and identify dominant waveform features, Principal Component Analysis (PCA) is performed via SVD.
+The explained variance plot helps determine how many components account for most of the variability.
+The first 25 PCA components are visualized, and the most informative 3 are selected for further clustering analysis.

+These components’ weights (W) are used to generate histograms and scatter plots, revealing clusters of spike waveforms, which may correspond to different neuronal units.
+Based on the third component, snippets are split into two clusters (unit 1 and unit 2), and their mean waveforms are compared.
+A raster plot visualizes spike activity for the full channel and each unit individually.
+To investigate temporal dynamics, the script calculates inter-spike intervals and generates autocorrelograms for each cluster, revealing refractory periods and firing patterns.

+Finally, k-means clustering is applied to the PCA component space to validate manual separation, and the resulting clusters are overlaid with waveform plots.
+This pipeline demonstrates essential spike sorting techniques—filtering, thresholding, PCA, clustering, and autocorrelation—providing a comprehensive overview of how to identify and characterize single-unit activity from multi-channel recordings in response to sensory stimuli.
 Neural Signal Processing - Folder 6
 This fold has MATLAB code for analyzing visually evoked neural signals.
 Load neural data from 0900702VisuallyEvoked.mat.